redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 }
 ```

 This is exactly what we handed it with one exception: the `entityId`.
 Every `Entity` in Redis OM has an `entityId` which is—as you've probably guessed—the unique ID of that `Entity`.
-It's generated when we call any of the `.create` family of methods on a `Repository`.
-You'll want to make note of the `entityID` as yours will be different from the one above and you'll need it when we test the next route.
+It's randomly generated when we call any of the `.create` family of methods on a `Repository`.
+Yours will be different, so make note of it.

+You can see this newly created JSON document in Redis with Redis Insight.
+Go ahead and launch Redis Insight and you should see a key with the name of `Person:01FY9MWDTWW4XQNTPJ9XY9FPMN`.
+The `Person` bit of the key was derived from the class name of our `Entity` and the ID bit is our generated `enttiyID`.
+Click on it take a look at the JSON document you've created.

+You'll also see a String in the key `Person:index:hash`.
+That's a unique value that Redis OM uses to see if it needs to recreate the index or not when `.createIndex` is called.
+You can safely ignore it.

 ### Reading a Person